Updated May 25, 2025.

 What Do Dashers Say?

-One Dasher that I spoke with said, “Overall, my experience was meh.
+One Dasher I spoke with said, “Overall, my experience was meh.
 I stopped, because the money wasn’t as good as I needed.
 It averaged to $10/hour without calculating gas.”

 I did get a chance to chat with a person who delivers for DoorDash to get the DoorDash pros and cons straight from the source if you're interested!